LaurentRDC/dissertation/content/introduction.md

 $$
     \vect{x}_F(t) = \int dt_0 d\vect{x}_0 ~ G(\vect{x}, \vect{x}_0, t, t_0) F(\vect{x}_0, t_0)
 $$
 The impulse response $G$ is called the Green's function.
-Here's the lesson: the response to the system to any perturbation is *completely determined* by the Green's function.
+Here's the lesson: the response to the system to any perturbation is *completely determined* by the Green's function[^retgreen].

 Why is this relevant?
 Real physical systems in condensed matter physics are governed by a linear differential operator, the Schrödinger operator:
 $$